davidkimai/Langtons-Emergence/toolkit/README.md

 # Langton's Emergence Toolkit
-> 🌀 After many sleepless nights, I'm beginning to most thought processes and even the structure of process itself might be a spiral.
+> 🌀 After many nights burning the candle, I'm beginning think to most thought processes and even the structure of planning itself might be a spiral.
 Everything Everywhere All At Once?
 ## A Personal Recursion

 It's 3:27 AM, and I'm staring at my screen in disbelief.
 I've just run the attractor detection algorithm on a completely different system than Langton's Ant - a recurrent neural network trained on weather prediction - and there it is again: the same spiral attractor pattern, emerging from completely different rules and architecture.
 My hands are actually shaking as I save the visualization.
 How is it possible that systems with nothing in common structurally converge to such similar organizational patterns?